PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Wildlife You'll Encounter

-Key West's waters host an incredible array of marine life.
-Here's what to watch for:
+Key West's waters host an incredible array of marine life that makes every paddle an adventure.
+Here's what to watch for during your kayaking excursions:

 Year-round residents:

-- Nurse sharks (harmless and often rest in shallow mangroves)
+• Nurse sharks (harmless bottom-feeders often resting in mangrove shallows)

 Seasonal visitors: